kubeflow/website/content/en/docs/started/workstation/getting-started-linux.md

 ### MicroK8s

+[MicroK8s](https://microk8s.io) MicroK8s is a lightweight, fast,
-[MicroK8s](https://microk8s.io) runs natively on most Linux distributions.
+fully-conformant Kubernetes which runs natively on most Linux distributions.

 Follow the installation guide for [Kubeflow with MicroK8s](/docs/started/workstation/getting-started-multipass/) to set up MicroK8s and enable Kubeflow.